Finer geometry of planar self-affine sets: Main results

 \begin{theorem} If $X$ is a dominated planar self-affine set satisfying the strong separation condition such that $\dimh(X) \ge 1$ and $X_F$ is not a singleton, then

 \end{theorem}

 In the following example, we show that, under the assumptions of Theorem \ref{thm:dima}, it is possible to have $\diml(X) < \dimh(X) = \dimaff(X) < \dima(X)$.
 This observation answers one of the open questions posed in \cite[Question 17.5.2]{Fraser2020}.
-The example strongly relies on known results on Bedford-McMullen carpets and it is currently the sole example to demonstrate $\dimaff(X) < \dima(X)$ in the case $\dimh(X) \ge 1$.
-If $\dimh(X) < 1$, then this phenomenon is studied in more detail in Theorem \ref{thm:affinity-assouad}.
+The example strongly relies on known results on Bedford-McMullen carpets and, to our knowledge, it is currently the only example demonstrating $\dimaff(X) < \dima(X)$ in the case $\dimh(X) \ge 1$ under irreducibility.
+If $\dimh(X) < 1$, then this phenomenon is studied in more detail in Corollary \ref{thm:affinity-assouad}.

 \begin{example} Let $q > p \ge 2$ and $N \in \{2,\ldots,pq\}$ be integers, and $I \subset \{0,\ldots,p-1\} \times \{0,\ldots,q-1\}$ a set of $N$ elements.
-Let $A = \diag(\tfrac{1}{p},\tfrac{1}{q})$ and $B_\eps \in GL_2(\R)$ be a matrix with positive entries such that $\|B_\eps\| < \eps$ for all $\eps > 0$.
+Let $A = \diag(\tfrac{1}{p},\tfrac{1}{q})$ and $B_\eps \in \GL_2(\R)$ be a matrix with positive entries such that $\|B_\eps\| < \eps$ for all $\eps > 0$.
 It follows that $\fii^s(B_\eps) \downarrow 0$ as $\eps \downarrow 0$ for all $s \ge 0$.
-Furthermore, the tuple $(A,B_\eps) \in GL_2(\R)^2$ is dominated and irreducible for all $\eps > 0$.
-Write $\A = (A,\ldots,A) \in GL_2(\R)^N$ and note that $P(\A,s) = \log(N\fii^s(A))$.
+Furthermore, the tuple $(A,B_\eps) \in \GL_2(\R)^2$ is dominated and irreducible for all $\eps > 0$.
+Write $\A = (A,\ldots,A) \in \GL_2(\R)^N$ and note that $P(\A,s) = \log(N\fii^s(A))$.
 Hence,

-Observe also that if $\A_\eps = (A,\ldots,A,B_\eps) \in GL_2(\R)^{N+1}$, then
+Observe also that if $\A_\eps = (A,\ldots,A,B_\eps) \in \GL_2(\R)^{N+1}$, then

 Therefore, if $s(\eps)$ is such that $\log(N\fii^{s(\eps)}(A)+\fii^{s(\eps)}(B_{\eps})) = 0$, we see that $\dimaff(\A) \le \dimaff(\A_\eps) \le s(\eps)$ for all $\eps>0$ and $s(\eps) \downarrow \dimaff(\A)$ as $\eps \downarrow 0$.